Simulator

 • specific input parameters,

-Starting the application simulator
+Launching the application simulator

 Setting input parameters

-1. Button that shows/hides the input parameters form.
+1. Button showing/hiding the input parameters form.

 7. The Native - launches the simulator in the native application channel.